Skip to content

 From your project directory:

 Interactive: asks for domain, email, flavour, storage mode.
 Writes .env.local.
-Same 3-step flow as the brief, wrapped.
+Drives the same 9-step rail as the brief, wrapped.
+Pass --yes for auto-pick, --skip-offers for baseline-only, --json to stream events.

 Prefer to skip both?
 The manual API flow is below — what the agent or CLI is doing on your behalf.